redpt/custom_related_list_lightning_component/README.md

 1) Fields do not display by type (dates do not appear as formatted dates, for example)
 2) Field values coming from related records do not populate

+Note: This does require the LightningUtilities extensible Lightning component

 Example communities implementation:
 1) Drag to desired location
 2) Fill the required fields: